 Go to the Create Logical Drive tab if you wish to create a new logical drive.
-See Figure 65 Manual Storage Configuration: Create Logical Drive Tab for detailed configuration information.
+See Figure 65 Manual Storage Configuration: Create Logical Drive Tab on page 95 for detailed configuration information.

 Click Next to go to the Summary tab and click on the Finish button to complete the expansion of the array.